Xomega-Net/Xomega.Docs/docs/tutorial/2-search/5-static-enum.md

 </object>
 ```

-Note that this field has an auto-generated type `string50`, which maps a unicode string of up to 50 characters long.
+Note that this field has an auto-generated type `string50`, which maps a Unicode string of up to 50 characters long.

 As we've done before, we will first define an enumeration `sales territory group` in the same file, with all its values listed, as follows.